jendave/rise-and-shiningstar/README.md

 In terms of XP, this adventure allows you to complete one Vow and up to two Expeditions, as well as a chance to use multiple Connection Moves.
 There's also plenty of room for combat, or you can avoid or ignore it entirely.

-Within this game-ready adventure, you will find new foes, journal entries and roll tables.
+Within this game-ready adventure, you will find new foes, journal entries, items and rollable tables.

 An [Ironsworn:Starforged](https://tomkinpress.com/) Adventure Module by [Tavon Gatling](https://www.gatling.xyz/author/tavon/).